ac6y/slac_exc/README.md

  * OpenMPI Slurm

-"""
-Using mpirun is the recommended method for launching Open MPI jobs in Slurm jobs. mpirun’s Slurm support should always be available, regardless of how Open MPI or Slurm was installed.
+>Using mpirun is the recommended method for launching Open MPI jobs in Slurm jobs. mpirun’s Slurm support should always be available, regardless of how Open MPI or Slurm was installed.
-"""

 https://docs.open-mpi.org/en/v5.0.x/launching-apps/slurm.html